-- A net tax levy increase of 4.3 per cent was forecast for 2021 during the 2020 Budget. - The blended inflation rate (capital and operating) is estimated to be 2.6 per cent. - The Region of Peel's long term financial planning strategy recommends that tax increases be in line with inflation to demonstrate respect for the taxpayer. - There remains significant uncertainty of the economic impact resulting from the COVID-19 pandemic. - Peel is seeing increased financial pressure on residents and businesses who are facing income uncertainty. - Given the economic uncertainty, planning for the 2021 Budget should take into account the fiscal pressures faced by property taxpayers, therefore a budget target is not recommended at this time. - Managing in times of economic uncertainty will require participation of all services funded by the net tax levy: Regionally Controlled Services (55 per cent) and Regionally Financed External Agencies (45 per cent) - As information is released on both the economy and as federal/provincial funding announcements are made, updates will be provided on service funding, service levels, and service delivery models. - As directed by Council, the 2021 budget will be deliberated earlier with a proposed date of November 12, 2020.
+- Council deferred the April 9, 2020 report titled, "Approach to the Development of the 2021 Budget" with direction to staff to revisit the proposed timelines to reflect the Provincial budget announcement currently scheduled for November 15, 2020. - Provincial grants and subsidies provide 25 per cent of Regional budget revenues. - A net tax levy increase of 4.3 per cent was forecast for 2021 during the 2020 Budget. - The blended inflation rate (capital and operating) is estimated to be 2.6 per cent. - The Region of Peel's long term financial planning strategy recommends that tax increases be in line with inflation to demonstrate respect for the taxpayer. - Peel is seeing increased financial pressure on residents and businesses who are facing income uncertainty driven by the overall economic uncertainty caused by COVID-19. - Given the economic uncertainty, planning for the 2021 Budget should reflect the fiscal pressures faced by property taxpayers, therefore a budget target is not recommended at this time. - Managing in times of economic uncertainty will require participation of all services funded by the net tax levy: Regionally Controlled Services (55 per cent) and Regionally Financed External Agencies (45 per cent). - As external funding represents one quarter of Peel's overall revenues, the 2021 budget will be deliberated with a proposed date of January 28, 2021 to enable staff to assess and reflect the Provincial budget (scheduled to be announced in the fall of 2020). - Staff have worked with the external agencies (Peel Regional Police, Ontario Provincial Police, Credit Valley Conservation, Toronto and Region Conservation Authority and

-- Staff have worked with the external agencies (Peel Regional Police, Ontario Provincial Police, Credit Valley Conservation, Toronto and Region Conservation Authority and Conservation Halton) to obtain approval from their respective boards prior to presenting to Regional Council on November 19, 2020. - Timing of the Provincial budget in the fall of 2020 will be too late to inform Council's 2021 budget decision making. - Staff will provide Council with the budget information three weeks prior to the deliberation of the 2021 Budget.
+Conservation Halton) to obtain approval from their respective boards prior to presenting to Regional Council on February 4, 2021.

+• Staff will provide Council with the budget information three weeks prior to the deliberation of the 2021 Budget.